zachrickert/prime/README.md

 #Prime
-#This progrma will print out all the prime numbers upto a given number.
+#This program will print out all the prime numbers up to a given number.